-3. WHAT'S WRONG WITH RDF/XML?
+What's Wrong with RDF/XML?

-3.1 A Brief History of RDF Syntax
+A Brief History of RDF Syntax

-The original RDF Syntax working group took input from Guha's MCF [23], Microsoft's Web Collections [25], and Lassila's Lisp oriented PICS-NG format [38].
+The original RDF Syntax working group took input from Guha's MCF [GuhBra1997], Microsoft's Web Collections [HopBerHat1997], and Lassila's Lisp oriented PICS-NG format [Las1997].

-Mixing these together, taking something from everything, resulted in RDF/XML in 1999 [30].
+Mixing these together, taking something from everything, resulted in RDF/XML in 1999 [RDF M&S].
 Since its publication, there have been a steady stream of alternatives.

-Berners-Lee started the process, by proposing an unstriped syntax [5].
-Melnik followed up with an attribute based proposal [35] which could be used to bridge [34] between XML and RDF.
+Berners-Lee started the process, by proposing an unstriped syntax [TBL1999].
+Melnik followed up with an attribute based proposal [Mel1999a] which could be used to bridge [Mel1999b] between XML and RDF.

-The next year (2000), Berners-Lee gave up on a usable XML syntax for RDF, and proposed N3 [7].
+The next year (2000), Berners-Lee gave up on a usable XML syntax for RDF, and proposed N3 [N3].

 In 2001, the RDF Core Working Group started, partly to fix the RDF/XML syntax.
-Adobe launched XMP [1], which uses a proper subset of RDF/XML.
-Robie [42] showed that a normalized subset of RDF/XML could be used effectively with XQuery [9].
+Adobe launched XMP [XMP], which uses a proper subset of RDF/XML.
+Robie [Rob2001] showed that a normalized subset of RDF/XML could be used effectively with XQuery [XQuery].

-Seeing that RDF/XML was being revised rather than replaced, Bray proposed another XML syntax RPV [10] in 2002.
+Seeing that RDF/XML was being revised rather than replaced, Bray proposed another XML syntax RPV [Bra] in 2002.

-In 2003, while completing the revision of RDF/XML [4], Beckett proposed a simple XML form [3] inspired by N-triples [22], a simple subset of N3 [7].
-Both N-triples, and Beckett's proposals stick very closely to the abstract syntax [29], which is a great strength.
-Meanwhile, Dubinko proposed another syntax [20], more suited for embedding within HTML.
-The problem of embedding RDF inside HTML is itself non-trivial [39], and is the topic of a recent W3C taskforce [41].
+In 2003, while completing the revision of RDF/XML [RDF Syntax], Beckett proposed a simple XML form [Bec2003] inspired by N-triples [RDF Tests], a simple subset of N3

+[N3].
+Both N-triples, and Beckett's proposals stick very closely to the abstract syntax [RDF Concepts], which is a great strength.
+Meanwhile, Dubinko proposed another syntax [Dub2002], more suited for embedding within HTML.
+The problem of embedding RDF inside HTML is itself non-trivial [Pal2002], and is the topic of a recent W3C taskforce [ReaHaz2003].
+Walsh tried a different approach, addressing the problem of RDF/XML syntax with extensions to XSLT [Wal2003].

-Our history closes by returning to Berners-Lee, who in a recent keynote presentation [6] referred to the 'RDF syntax shock'.
+Our history closes by returning to Berners-Lee, who in a recent keynote presentation [TBL2003] referred to the 'RDF syntax shock'.

-3.2 RDF/XML Revised, but not Fixed
+RDF/XML Revised, but not Fixed

-The W3C has just completed a major clean up of the syntax [4], along with a clarification of the underlying data model [29], and its intended interpretation [24].
+The W3C has just completed a major clean up of the syntax [RDF Syntax], along with a clarification of the underlying data model [RDF Concepts], and its intended interpretation [RDF Semantics].

-While many syntactic problems have been fixed, and it is at least plausible to have interoperability between RDF/XML implementations, some of the 'postponed issues' [33] indicate the extent of the original mess.
+While many syntactic problems have been fixed, and it is at least plausible to have interoperability between RDF/XML implementations, some of the 'postponed issues' [McB2003] indicate the extent of the original mess.